 Human rights, native relations with the land, and questions of spirituality are very unsettled in the Andes region.
 Lately the same issues have been gaining importance here at home.

 Cordova leverages his Peruvian ancestry to question social issues that plague our contemporary society.
-It’s beautiful to see what is essentially a Native American perspective, cast over and into our modern lives.
+It’s beautiful to see what is essentially an Indigenous perspective, cast over and into our modern lives.

 Cordova connects with architecture in a very Latin American way.
 Perhaps this sensitivity has to do with the post-war boom that rained concrete buildings onto American jungles and mountains, then relocated rural populations into forests of cement.